Lord-Y/rafty/docs/README.md

 A `Down` node is a node that has been unreachable for a long period of time.

-A `ReadOnly` node is a node that does not pariticipate into the `voting campaign`.
+A `ReadReplica` node is a node that does not pariticipate into the `voting campaign`.
 It's a passive node that issue not requests on his own be simply respond answer from the leader.
 This node can never become a `follower`

 A `Follower` node is a node that participate into the `voting campaign`.
 It's a passive node that issue not requests on his own be simply respond answer from the leader.
 This node can become a `candidate` if all requirements are available.

 A `Candidate` node is a node that participate into the `voting campaign`.
 This node can become a `Leader`.

 A `Leader` is a node that was previously a `Candidate`.
 It received the majority of the votes including itself and get elected as the `Leader`.
 It will then handle all client requests.
 Writes requests can only be done on the leader.
 There can only be one `Leader`.
-To conserve his leadership, it will also send heartbeats/appendEntries to `followers` and `readOnly` nodes otherwise, a new voting campaign will be initiated.
+To conserve his leadership, it will also send heartbeats/appendEntries to `followers` and `readReplica` nodes otherwise, a new voting campaign will be initiated.

 ## Voting campaign

-When a node is starting, it starts as a `Follower` except if it's a `ReadOnly` node.
+When a node is starting, it starts as a `Follower` except if it's a `ReadReplica` node.

 If there is no `Leader`, the `Follower` will become a `Candidate` node.
 During the campaign, the `Candidate` will: